 The objective should be pursued of systematic European Training Schemes offered to all involved.
-The ambition should be that a substantive number of professionals by 2015 will have participated in a European Training Scheme or an exchange with another Member State, which might be part of training schemes that are already in place.
+The ambition for the Union and its Member States should be that a substantive number of professionals by 2015 will have participated in a European Training Scheme or an exchange with another Member State, which might be part of training schemes that are already in place.
 For this purpose existing training institutions should in particular be used.